Biography

 Director

-Mr. Sellars is a Distinguished Professor in the Department of World Arts and Cultures at UCLA and the founding director of the Boethius Institute at UCLA.
-He is the recipient of a MacArthur Fellowship, Erasmus Prize for contributions to European culture, and Gish Prize, and is a member of the American Academy of Arts and Sciences.
+Mr. Sellars is a distinguished professor in the Department of World Arts and Cultures at UCLA, a curator of the Telluride Film Festival, and was a mentor for the Rolex Mentor and Protege Arts Initiative.
+He is the recipient of a MacArthur Fellowship, Erasmus Prize for contributions to European culture, Gish Prize, and is a member of the American Academy of Arts and Sciences.
+He has been awarded the Polar Music Prize and been named Artist of the Year by Musical America.
+In 2021 he was honored with the EBU-IMZ Lifetime Achievement Award for his body of opera video recordings.